robertbrook/the-island/the-island.md

 "Which way?"

-"Up the hill, of course."
+"Back up the hill, of course."

 Then I would be taken further towards the city.
 At last!
 An end, finally, to tramping along on my own, or swinging along on some slow cart.
 Now I would be travelling fast enough to reach the city before night - and I would find my papers and the island would soon be just a strange memory.